Panic Disorder: Theory Research and Therapy

 The development of the Cognitive Invalidation Approach to Panic Disorders (and how it differs from Beck’s Cognitive Theory/Therapy)

-On re-reading my Chapter in Panic Disorder:Theory Research and Therapy, Edited by Roger Baker (1989, John Wiley and Sons) in order to include it on this website, I cannot fail to note that while the chapter is a reasonable account of the approach at that time, it is not a full account of how the approach developed, and what factors contributed to it.
+My Chapter in Panic Disorder:Theory Research and Therapy, Edited by Roger Baker (1989, John Wiley and Sons) is a reasonable account of the approach at the time of publication.
+However it is not a full account of how the approach developed, and what factors contributed to it.
 In order to answer the perennial question of how it differs from Beck’s Cognitive Theory/Therapy it may help if I describe how CI came about and where it is now.

 Historically, I see the CI approach as belonging with the series of exposure based behavioural therapies such as Systematic Desensisation, Prolonged Exposure, and Flooding.
 Deconditioning and habituation were seen as the processes whereby these therapies worked.
 For me CI provides a better explanation of the process of how exposure based therapies work and how PD develops.